GabriellaMosca/FEM_2DOvuleGrowthModel/README.md

 This will launch MorphoMechanX with the model already loaded (you can see the model Processes under the Tab: Process/Model).

-To load a specific model:
+To load and run a specific model:
 - enter in one of the subfolders of this repository (e.g. FEM-Model1);
-- select the MorphoDynamX view file, i.e. the file terminating with ".mdxv" (generally called
+- find the MorphoDynamX view file, i.e. the file terminating with ".mdxv" (called "FemMembranes.mdxv") and drag and drop it into the MorphoMechanX window
+- within the MorphoMechanX GUI, go to the Process/Model tab
+- double click on "Model/CCF/01 FEM Membranes"

+In this way the specific growth simulation will start.
+Mesh templates will be saved at the simulation times indicated in the field "Simulation time to save mesh" under the Process: "Model/CCF/01 FEM Membranes".

+For further details on how to edit model parameters or their meaning, refer to the Appendix 1 provided with the paper (Hernandez-Lagana, Mosca, Mendocilla-Sato et al.).
+The Appendix can be found as pre-print also here https://www.biorxiv.org/content/10.1101/2020.07.30.226670v3.supplementary-material under "Supplemental File 1"

+For further questions, contact: gabriella.mosca@gmail.com